 Minority community in Goa will vote for BJP, says CM Sawant

-Panaji, Apr 08: Goa Chief Minister Pramod Sawant on Monday expressed confidence that members from the minority community in the coastal state will vote for the BJP in the upcoming Lok Sabha elections.
+Panaji, Apr 08: Goa Chief Minister Pramod Sawant on Monday expressed confidence that members from the minority community in the coastal state will vote for the Bharatiya Janata Party (BJP) in the upcoming Lok Sabha elections.

 Sawant said the minority community voters were aware of how Prime Minister Narendra Modi took the nation ahead in the last five years through his "inclusive policies".